Halliday, Edward Irvine

 About the Artist: Painter in oil and watercolour mainly of portraits.
 Born in Liverpool, Halliday studied at the City School of Art there, in Paris at the Atelier Colarossi and at the Royal College of Art.
 He was awearded the Prix de Rome and worked at the British School there.
 Exhibited at RA, RBA, Paris Salon and RP, of which for a time he was president.
 His work is in the collections of HM The Queen, Walker Art Gallery, Liverpool, the Athenaeum Club, Wolverhampton Royal Hospital and Bootle Dyeworks.
 His work was reproduced in The Studio, Illustrated London News and The Times and he was interviewed by Stanley Casson for his book Artists at Work, published in 1933.
 In 1997, the University of Liverpool held an exhibition which concentrated on Halliday's efforts to popularise art between the wars.
 Halliday's daughter Charlotte was also an artist.
 He lived in London. - from Artists in Britain Since 1945 by David Buckman.

-While it is true that Halliday is known primarily for his portraiture, it might be a little misleading to suggest that he was a painter "mainly of portriats," for he executed classical genre and landscape paintings, also.
+While Halliday is known primarily for his portraiture, it would be misleading to suggest that he was a painter "mainly of portriats," for he executed classical genre and landscape paintings, also.
 It should be noted that Halliday's portraits in public collections are mainly of male subjects.

 *A handwritten label was attached to the frame, verso, with the name Mrs. Lindsey Walker.
-Rather than the name of the sitter it is possible that this was the name of the owner of the portrait.
+Rather than the name of the sitter it is possible this was the name of the owner of the portrait.
+There is some similarity to Mrs. Dwight Eisenhower and I personally believe it was her.
+It could have been rejected for not being an acceptable likeness..It might be worth researching to discover if the Eisenhowers were in England during 1955.

 Thistle Fine Art